hitoshi-watase/sercrod/docs/reference/directives/elseif.md

 ##### Collecting the chain

-Starting from the head `*if`, Nablla walks to the right through sibling elements and collects all consecutive conditional siblings belonging to the same chain:
+Starting from the head `*if`, Sercrod walks to the right through sibling elements and collects all consecutive conditional siblings belonging to the same chain:

 - Each element that has `*if` / `*elseif` / `*else` (or `n-` forms) is added as a branch:
   - `type: "if"` for `*if` / `n-if`